mlcommons/cm4mlops/docs/getting-started.md

 CM script automation manages the creation and execution of CM scripts.
 It closely relates to CM cache automation as the output of any CM script can be cached.
 It also has extensions:

-1. Docker: allows CM script to be run inside a docker container
+1. **Docker**: allows CM script to be run inside a docker container
-2. Docs: used to automatically generate the README file for a CM script
+2. **Docs**: used to automatically generate the README file for a CM script

 More theoretical explanation on CM Script and it's workflows could be found [here](https://github.com/mlcommons/cm4mlops/blob/anandhu-eng-patch-1/docs/index.md)